Seasonal Affective Disorder: Using Light Therapy

 Return to topic:

-Although light boxes are the most common type of light therapy, dawn simulation is also used.
+Light boxes are the most common type of light therapy, but dawn simulation is also used.
 With dawn simulation, a low-intensity light gradually comes on while you're sleeping, about 2 hours before you usually wake up.

 Test Your Knowledge

-The amount of time you need to sit in front of a light box depends on how strong of a light you use.
+The amount of time I need to sit in front of a light box depends on how strong a light I use.

-Most people with seasonal affective disorder become depressed in the fall and winter, when days are shorter and sunlight is limited.
-Although researchers are still studying the exact cause of SAD, some believe the body's 24-hour biological clock (circadian rhythms), which controls sleep/wake cycles, may be affected by seasonal changes of light and darkness and that subsequent biochemical changes in the brain may cause depression.
-Light therapy helps to "reset" your biological clock.
+Most people who have seasonal affective disorder become depressed in the fall and winter, when days are shorter and sunlight is limited.
+Researchers are still studying the exact cause of SAD, but some believe lack of light may be the key.
+Seasonal changes in light may upset the body's 24-hour biological clock, which controls sleep-wake cycles and other circadian rhythms.
+Lack of light may also cause problems with serotonin, a brain chemical that affects mood.
+Light therapy helps to reset your biological clock.

 Light therapy, which has few side effects, is also an alternative to taking medicines to treat depression.
 It can also be used with medicines and counseling.